 Prepares students to participate in the William Lowell Putnam Mathematical Competition.
 Topics include problem solving with an emphasis on both oral and written communication.
 Students are required to take the William Lowell Putnam exam, held annually in early December, as a part of the class.

 Prerequisite: Permission of the Department of Mathematics.
 Graded S or NC.

-MATH 494 - COOPERATIVE EDUCATION (0)
+MATH 490 - INTERNSHIP (0 - 4; 4)

 Designed for advanced mathematics major who wish to have a practical experience in an off-campus setting.
 Requires an individual contract involving students, faculty, and cooperating employers.
+A minimum of 30 hours of approved activity/experience must be completed for each credit earned.
+See the Internship Program in the Nondepartmental section of the Bulletin.

-Prerequisites: MATH 283, CDEV 210 or equivalent, minimum cumulative GPA of 2.75 in college mathematics courses and all college sources, and departmental approval.
+Prerequisites: MATH 283, minimum cumulative GPA of 3.0 in college mathematics courses and all college sources, and departmental approval.
 Graded S or NC.
+(Course fees apply for students enrolled for 0 credit.)